 Write an article about the blog post you wrote and submit it to your favourite blog or online magazine.
 Team up with a few fellow bloggers and ask them to share your blog post to their tribe (especially if it also serves them) When you ask people to share your blog post it can be done via social media, a blog post, newsletter or whatever platform that they are willing to use.
 A shout out can go a long way!

-Ok, that is my six tips to get the ball rolling to get more eyes on your latest blog post but if you want to access my exact method which includes my SOCIAL MEDIA CAMPAIGN then download my checklist to get more details.
+Ok, that is my six tips to get the ball rolling to get more eyes on your latest blog post.